ChristianAlber/msgfem_mixed/README.md

    git clone https://github.com/ChristianAlber/msgfem_mixed.git
    cd msgfem_mixed

 Install necessary dependencies.
 Ensure you have the following installed:
-        [List of dependencies, e.g., MATLAB, Python, required libraries, etc.]

-    For example, if using MATLAB, ensure it is installed and configured properly on your system.
+MATLAB

 ## Running the Experiments

 To run the experiments associated with the paper:

 Navigate to example 1,2 or 3 in the Simulation folder:

     cd Simulation/Example